nfordhk/100-days-of-code/log.md

 **Today's Progress**: Wow, finished the HTML Codecademy intro course today.

 **Thoughts**: I'm extremely excited to have successfully completed the HTML Codecademy course today!
 There was so much to learn!
 I remember when I was trying to build my Instagram bot previously using Selenium, I didn't always understand how to give the browser proper instructions.
 Learning HTML really is fundamental for everything.
 I can't wait to see what the CSS course will teach me.

+### Day 17: August 25, Sunday

+**Today's Progress**: Kicked off the CSS course, was able to complete the "intro" section.

+**Thoughts**: When I went through the first exercise and I saw that beautiful webpage made up of only a few lines of CSS code I couldn't belive it.
+CSS is really powerful!